 - Type a Compute environment name.

 - Check Enable compute environment.
 This option enables the AWS Batch environment when it’s ready.

 - Expand Additional settings: service role, instance role, EC2 key pair section.

 - For Service role, choose AWSBatchServiceRole.
 The role allows the AWS Batch service to make calls to the required AWS API operations on your behalf.
 For more information, see AWS Batch Service IAM Role.

 - For Instance role, choose Create a new role.
 This instance profile allows the Amazon ECS container instances that are created for your compute environment to make calls to the required AWS API operations on your behalf.
 For more information, see Amazon ECS Instance Role.
 If you choose to create a new instance profile, the required role (ecsInstanceRole) is created for you.

 - Leave the EC2 key pair field as is, do not provide a key pair.

-- For Maximum vCPUs type 16 (which allows you to use 2 instances).
+- For Maximum vCPUs type 16 (which allows you to use up to 4 instances).

-- For VPI Id, choose the default VPC.
+- Under Networking, for VPI ID, choose the Default VPC.

-- Add a Tag called Name and for Value, type a name for your instances created with Batch.
+- Under EC2 tags - *optional*, Add a Tag called Name and for Value, type CARLA Batch as a name for your instances created with Batch.
 You can add additional tags if you want.

-- Choose Create to build your new compute environment.
+- Choose Create compute environment to build your new compute environment.

 At this point, you have done the hard part!
 Continue to set up a job queue.